 It is projected that by 2020, chatbots will start playing a significant role in the workflow of HR departments as well as growing sales and revenue for businesses.
 To some, the idea of introducing chatbots to the classroom might sound a bit alarming.
 Considering the distractive nature of technology, wouldn’t chatbots have an adverse effect on a child's academic performance?
 On the other hand, entirely excluding technology from education would be far too conservative.

-There is now a sizable body of research that underlines the great potential this class of software could display if implemented correctly in the classroom.
+There is now a sizeable body of research that underlines the great potential this class of software could display if implemented correctly in the classroom.
 Furthermore, chatbots are a small glimpse into the world of AI that will allow us to start understanding the extent to which we should embrace this technology and how deeply we should integrate it into our daily lives — personal, academic, and professional.